PCB, BCCI brace for ‘landmark’ dispute panel judgment

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-DUBAI: The International Cricket Council (ICC) panel hearing a dispute between the Pakistan Cricket Board (PCB) and Board of Control for Cricket in India (BCCI) could potentially deliver a “landmark” judgment with reverberations for all intersections between sports and politics.
+DUBAI: The ICC panel hearing a dispute between the PCB and BCCI could potentially deliver a “landmark” judgment with reverberations for all intersections between sports and politics.

 Lawyers from both sides presented their cases over three days that began in what was described as a “tense” and “formal” atmosphere and which remained “intense” throughout.
 A couple of officials likened it to the tension of an India-Pakistan limited-overs encounter.